civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 git add .
 ```

-Once some changes are staged, you can create a commit the packages them together with a description:
+Once some changes are staged, you can create a commit that packages them together with a description:

 ```
 # Double-check only the desired changes are staged.